mholling/nswtopo/README.markdown

 The following open-source packages are required in order to run the script:

 * The [Ruby programming language](http://ruby-lang.org).
-You'll need at least Ruby 2.0.0, or better yet the latest stable release (2.3.1 as of October).
+You'll need at least Ruby 2.1, or better yet the latest stable release (2.3.1 as of October 2016).
 * [ImageMagick](http://imagemagick.org), a command-line image manipulation tool.
 Only the 8-bit (Q8) version is needed and will work faster and with less memory than the 16-bit version, particularly for larger maps.
 * The [GDAL](http://gdal.org) command-line utilities.
 These are utilities for processing geospatial raster data.
 Version 1.9.x (January 2012) or later is needed.
 * [Inkscape](http://inkscape.org/) (a vector graphics editing program), if you wish to make manual edits or additions to your map.